reyk/ldapclient/README.md

 tool does not support SASL authentication;
 authentication should be performed using simple authentication over a TLS connection.

-LDAP commonly supports two methods of establishing TLS:
-TLS over LDAP using StartTLS (port 389), and LDAPS (port 636).
-The LDAPS method is currently not supported.

 OpenBSD 6.3 - May 17, 2018